 College Persistence Rates Increase With Text Nudges

 The end of the school year is here and it's a natural time to think about college persistence rates.
-There are many factors affecting these rates and you want your students to come back to campus in the fall.
-We have research that will show you how to make that happen.
+While colleges are rightfully focused on recruiting new students during the summer months, it’s just as important to retain existing students to the fall semester.
+There are many factors affecting these retention rates.
+Luckily, we have research that shows how to make that happen.

 Texting nudges increase college persistence rates

-“Hi Student Name.
+“Hi John.
 Need financial help as you return to Awesome College this semester?
 Call your fin aid office for support at 999-999-9999”

 Ready to learn more?